neuro4ml/neuro4ml.github.io/Week_6/2-Analysing.md

 ## Analysis methods

-There are lots of different approaches to analyzing neural data, so I’m just going to highlight three.
+There are lots of different approaches to analyzing neural data, so I'm just going to highlight three.
 A simple approach is to calculate **summary statistics**.

-For example, in a classification task we could compute how strongly each neuron responds to each class, and then see how specific it’s response is.
+For example, in a classification task we could compute how strongly each neuron responds to each class, and then see how specific it's response is.
 Or if we were varying a stimulus parameter continuously, like the brightness of a screen, we could see how tuned to this parameter each neuron is (i.e., how activity changes as a function of this parameter).

 So what does this analysis look like?